How precisely can we measure the ages of subgiant and giant stars?: Data and Sample Selection

 \subsection{wide binary cross-match}

 We assess the reported age uncertainties using {\it Gaia} wide binaries. \citet{EB21_widebin} constructed a catalog of $\sim$1~million high-confidence wide binaries within $1$~kpc of the Sun using {\it Gaia} DR3 astrometry.
-We extend their sample to $5$~kpc using the exact same methodology, which preserves the original emphasis on purity while adding another $\sim500,000$ new wide binaries.
-Because giant stars are intrinsically bright and thus maintain precise astrometry at larger distances, this extension substantially boosts the number of usable systems for this study.
+We extend their sample to $5$~kpc using the exact same methodology, which preserves the original emphasis on purity while adding another $\sim500,000$ new wide binaries\footnote{The $5$~kpc wide binary catalog is available at \url{https://zenodo.org/records/17957444}.}.
+Because giant stars are intrinsically bright and thus maintain relatively low astrometric errors at distances above $1$~kpc, extending to $5$~kpc substantially boosts the number of usable systems for this study, despite parallax precision degrading with distance.
 The resulting catalog of $\sim$1.6~million pairs within $5$~kpc serves as the foundation for our analysis, from which we identify binaries where both components are evolved stars and have independently inferred ages from the parent catalogs.

 We positionally cross-match each of the parent catalogs to the wide binary sample using a $1''$ tolerance.
 From these matches, we select systems in which {\it both} components of a wide binary are present in the same catalog and have reported ages.
 This yields $12$, $61$, and $76$ binaries for \citet{XiangRix2022}, \citet{Nataf2024}, and \citet{Wang2023}, respectively.
-We further subdivide the \citet{Nataf2024} sample to include only stars in their Primary Sample defined above ($N=21$), and the \citet{Wang2023} sample to those with spectra of SNR$>50$ ($N=21$).
+We further subdivide the \citet{Nataf2024} sample to include only stars in their Primary Sample defined above ($N=16$), and the \citet{Wang2023} sample to those with spectra of SNR$>50$ ($N=21$).
 Also, while not the focus of this study, requiring that only {\it one} wide binary component has an age estimate provides $3475$, $10226$, and $9184$ systems, which may be useful for other work.
 The full wide binary table is available in Appendix \ref{app:wbs}.
+We note that, while the chance alignment probability ($\mathcal{R}$) for individual binaries is exceedingly low (Appendix \ref{app:wbs}), there is a $0.3\%$, $16\%$, and $40\%$ that at least one wide binary in the \citet{XiangRix2022}, \citet{Nataf2024}, and \citet{Wang2023} used in this analysis is a chance alignment.